openchain/docs/docs/source/general/upgrade.rst

     git pull
     docker-compose restart

-.. note:: If the new version you are upgrading to include a configuration file schema change, don't forget to update the configuration file before restarting Openchain.
+.. note:: If the new version you are upgrading to includes a configuration file schema change, don't forget to update the configuration file before restarting Openchain.